Stephanie Kramer

 Living with ADHD as a Christian: How God Can Use Your ADHD for His Glory

-2025-03-27T04:57:36+00:00March 27th, 2025|ADHD/ADD, Featured, Spiritual Development|
+2025-10-30T15:27:45+00:00March 27th, 2025|ADHD/ADD, Featured, Spiritual Development|

-Living with Attention Deficit Hyperactivity Disorder (ADHD) can be a challenge.
+Listen to this article https://valenciachristiancounseling.com/wp-content/uploads/2025/03/Valencia-Christian-Counseling-Living-with-ADHD-as-a-Christian-How-God-Can-Use-Your-ADHD-for-His-Glory.mp3 Living with Attention Deficit Hyperactivity Disorder (ADHD) can be a challenge.
 It can make you feel like a square peg trying to fit into a round hole.
 The way you think and process information can differ significantly from those around you.
 You may have been labeled with unfair tags such as “lazy” or “hyper”.
 And all of this may make you wonder if you will ever fit into the non-ADHD world.
 God doesn’t make mistakes.
 He designed you with a purpose, ADHD and all.
 The very traits that may seem like obstacles and challenges can be gifts when used in the right way.
 Your energy, creativity, and ability to think outside the box are strengths that our broken and hurting world desperately needs.
 The beauty of the family of God, His perfect plan, is room and purpose for all of His children.
 His “hyper” kids may just be the perfect youth pastors, bringing enthusiasm and life to the gospel.
 God’s kids who are easily distracted may thrive as compassionate social workers in a high-paced environment.
 And one of His “kids” with hyper-focus may just hyper-fixate enough to find a cure for a major disease someday.
 Throughout the Bible, God used people who didn’t fit the mold.
 Moses doubted his speaking ability, yet God made him a great leader.
 Peter was impulsive, yet God used him to build His church.
 David was the youngest and most overlooked, yet God called him to be a king.
 Your ADHD doesn’t disqualify you; it equips you!
 Don’t let the world, in its fallible wisdom and pessimistic outlooks tell you that your ADHD-inspired behavior makes you less-than, unworthy, unproductive, or unusable.
 God has a perfect plan, tailored and curated, just for you.
-He knew you and He made you before you were born and [...]
+He knew you and He [...]

 Comments Off on Living with ADHD as a Christian: How God Can Use Your ADHD for His Glory